-The definition of undergraduate research is "an inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline." (www.cur.org) This novel work may be accomplished in any discipline either within or outside the classroom.
+The definition of undergraduate research is "an inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline" (www.cur.org).
+This novel work may be accomplished in any discipline either within or outside the classroom.
+At Unity College, we are working hard to provide the best education possible for undergraduate students, and this includes access to research opportunities in a wide variety of disciplines.

 The Unity College Undergraduate Research Program Goals: